-4.5 WP5 - Novel techniques and systems for fast production (re)configuration and planning contain any contact details about the operators but information concerning the motion activities and health related data (e.g. heart rate), therefore the principles of the ethics and legal framework will be applied.
+4.5 WP5 - Novel techniques and systems for fast production (re)configuration and planning

+WP5 focuses on deploying novel tools and methodologies to be used for the quality monitoring process.
+To support AR functionalities a set of files pertaining the operators' activity during the execution of a task at the production line of each pilot will be collected.
+These datasets won't contain any contact details about the operators but information concerning the motion activities and health related data (e.g. heart rate), therefore the principles of the ethics and legal framework will be applied.
 Moreover technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use will be adopted.
 The partner YBQ will store in the internal cloud server a dataset containing contact details of the partners for communication purposes.